 RENDERING

 This is my view of Hultaby in its best days.
-It´s hardly an exakt description.
+It´s hardly an exact description.
 I am no expert in the field, only with some interest in older days.
 On the other hand, will you find nobody now living that in detail can describe this structure.
 So take it for what it is, a somewhat careful guess.

 When the restauration of the castle started in the 1930-s, was the walls in pretty bad condition.
 The basic shape should though be clear.
 The relative high tower that have been imagined, should have needed a large base.
 Any sign of such is missing.
-Unintended if the remainings of today, was a well, or a cellar to a tower, or something else, so would it probably had a cover.
-As an compromise, have I made a lower round building.
+Unintended if the remainings of today was a well (not very likely), or a cellar to a tower, or something else, so would it probably had a cover.
+As an compromise, have I made a lower round (eight-sided) building.
 The main house was in 3 joint sections.
 I have chosen to gradually made them lower.
 The stair in the end is my idea.
-If the gates have been covered with arches of wood are uncertain.
-Many nails have anyhow been found at the minor one.
-One last question is the existence of any wooden palisade.
-If not was the edge ontop the wall, probably only about 0.5 meter high.
-There are no traces after a fence, but you can by a button turn one on/off.
-Anyhow Hultaby was never any real stronghold.
+Several entrances would have been logical.
+If the gates have been covered with arches of wood are

 1693 came regementkvartermästaren (old sort of officers rank) Petter Rudebäck and surveyor Jonas Duuker to Vetlanda.
 They had been send by county governor Erik Dahlberg, to find and register the local ancient monuments.
 This for the book Suecia Antiqua Et Hodierna, which was to glorify Swedens past and then present.
 The most interesting for them in Vetlandas neighborhood, was the tall tales about the long gone city of Vitala.
 In the stories could someone just dig one and a half kvarter (22 cm) into the soil, and then find remains of paved streets and basements.
 Belive it if you want.